jfeldstein/goodandclean-blog/README.md

 1. Push your changes to GitHub
 2. Go to your repository settings
 3. Under "GitHub Pages", select the branch you want to deploy from
-4. Your site will be available at `https://yourusername.github.io/repository-name/`
+4. Your site will be available at `https://jfeldstein.github.io/goodandclean-blog/`

-## Customizing

-- Edit the CSS in `assets/css/main.scss` to change the look and feel
-- Modify the layouts in the `_layouts` directory to change the structure
-- Update the templates in the `_includes` directory for reusable components

 ## Amazon Affiliate Program